mongodb/specifications/source/unified-test-format/unified-test-format.rst

 therein the test runner MUST assert that the collection contains exactly the expected data.
 The test runner MUST query each collection using the internal MongoClient, an ascending sort order on the ``_id`` field (i.e. ``{ _id: 1 }``), a "primary" read preference, a "local" read concern.
-The documents must match expected data exactly (`Evaluating Matches`_ does not apply); however, languages that are unable to preserve the order of keys in documents MAY permit variations in field order or otherwise normalize actual and expected documents before comparison.
+When comparing collection data, the rules in `Evaluating Matches`_ do not apply and the documents MUST match exactly; however, test runners MUST permit variations in document key order or otherwise normalize the documents before comparison.
 If the list of documents is empty, the test runner MUST assert that the collection is empty.

 Clear the entity map for this test.
 For each ClientSession in the entity map, the test runner MUST end the session (e.g. call